KU improves in second half of uneven 84-66 win over UNC Wilmington

 That all changed when KU emerged from halftime on a 16-4 run, pulling away from its opportunistic foes — who didn’t make a field goal for the first seven minutes of the second half — on the way to an 84-66 victory.

-Freshman center Flory Bidunga left with an apparent lower leg injury late in the first half and did not emerge from the locker room until about 11 minutes into the second period.
+Freshman center Flory Bidunga left with an ankle injury late in the first half and did not emerge from the locker room until midway through the second period, though Self said he could return to practice soon and might have been able to play under different circumstances.
 KJ Adams saw some brief minutes at center, and Hunter Dickinson posted a 15-point, 15-rebound double-double of the sort he makes look fairly routine.

 Khamari McGriff (18 points, seven rebounds) and Noah Ross (10 points, nine rebounds) acquitted themselves quite well against the KU defense, keeping the Seahawks in it early and then tightening the margin late.

-KU suffered from its 1-for-9 start from beyond the three-point line, and UNCW eventually cut its deficit to 19-15 when Donovan Newby banked in a second-chance 3 to make the Seahawks 3-for-6.
+KU suffered from its 1-for-9 start from beyond the three-point line, and UNCW soon cut its deficit to 19-15 when Donovan Newby banked in a second-chance 3 to make the Seahawks 3-for-6.

 Harris and Coit eventually made one 3-pointer apiece to help the Jayhawks stave off a bit of an offensive flurry from UNCW, and Coit served as KU’s leading scorer off the bench in the early stages of the game.